 According to the Canada Energy Regulator (CER), light-emitting diode (LED) lights can use up to 85 percent less energy than incandescent bulbs.
 They use 40 percent less energy than fluorescent lights.
 LEDs can last for up to five years of continuous use, so they also eliminate those pesky burned-out bulbs and darkened strings.
 According to CER, in New Brunswick, $10 could power 100 LED strings as compared to 11 incandescent strings.

 Tip #2: Layer Your Clothes and Turn the Thermostat Down

-According to CBC News, you don't have to be absolutely freezing to save money and energy by turning your thermostat down during winter.
+You don't have to be freezing to save money and energy by turning your thermostat down during winter.
 If you set your thermostat down three degrees, you will save about 9 percent of your energy cost and use.
 Layer your clothing for coziness and comfort.

 Tip #3: Bake More Than One Dish at a Time

 You'll optimize your oven's heating ability and save energy by cooking as many dishes as you can fit at a time.
 Keep the oven door closed while you're cooking, too.
 It can lose as much as 25 degrees when you open the door, and it uses more energy while it's heating back up to temperature.
 Other energy-efficient cooking options include slow-cookers, which take about the same amount of energy as an incandescent light bulb.
 You can speed cooking time by cutting food into smaller pieces.
 Convection ovens and microwave ovens also use less energy than conventional ovens.

 Tip #4: Carpool With Family and Friends to Holiday Events